TheRedBrain/rpg-inventory/README.md

 ### Sheathe Weapons

 Puts the items in the hand and the offhand slot into their corresponding sheathed hand slots.
 When pressed again, swaps the items back

+Items in the sheathed hand slots are rendered on the player model.
+The exact position can be configured and items in the "rpginventory:not_shown_when_in_sheathed_hand" and "rpginventory:not_shown_when_in_sheathed_offhand" item tags are not rendered when in those slots.

 ### Toggle Two-handing Stance